xmos/sw_usb_audio/doc/rst/quick.rst

 The software is distributed as a zip archive containing pre-compiled binaries and source code that can be built using the `XMOS XTC Tools`.

-Alternatively, contact your `local sales representative <https://www.xmos.com/find-a-distributor/>`_ for further details:
+Alternatively, contact a `local sales representative <https://www.xmos.com/find-a-distributor/>`_ for further details:

 .. _quick_start_windows_driver: